cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers/internal.rst.txt

 As described on the :ref:`p_network_drives` page, the ``H:``, ``N:``, and ``S:`` drives are not accessible from compute nodes by default.

-Therefore, you must start an interactive session, log in using the ``/usr/bin/kinit`` command, and then access the network drives via the ``/maps`` folder, after you've started an interactive session:
+To access the network drives from a compute node, you must first start an interactive session, and *then* log in using the ``/usr/bin/kinit`` command.
+Once you have done this, you should be able to access the network drives via the ``/maps`` folder:

 .. code-block:: bash

-    # Start an interactive session
+    # 1. Start an interactive session
     srun --pty -- /bin/bash
-    # Log in to enable the network drives
+    # 2. Log in to enable the network drives
     /usr/bin/kinit
-    # View my H: drive; '${USER}' corresponds to your abc123 username
+    # 3. View my H: drive; '${USER}' corresponds to your abc123 username
     ls /maps/hdir/${USER}/

+If you get the error message that ``ls: cannot access 'maps/hdir/abc123/': No such file or directory``, then skip to the :ref:`next section <p_transfer_network_drives_head>`.
+Otherwise continue reading this section:

 Your login will expire after about 12 hours, at which point you have to run ``/usr/bin/kinit`` on the node again.
 However, while your login is